emretinaztepe/libA01/README.md

 # Lib A01
-LibA01 is a PoC project for simplifying A01 processing.
+LibA01 is a library for loading and processing A01 files directly in the browser.

 # How to run?
 yarn install